camerond/camerondaigle/posts/three-types-of-meetings.md

 (To be clear, when I say "power" here, I specifically mean power in terms of professional role definition, not forms of privilege that exhibit as power.
-The senior representative, manager, or director – not simply the loudest person or the one who's been around the longest.)
+The senior representative, manager, or director – not just the loudest person or the one who's been around the longest.)

-I simply mean that someone needs to be **accountable** for the decision that's being made.
-In a company dynamic with well-defined roles and responsibilities, that means the most powerful person in the room is responsible – for taking notes, facilitating discussion, including everyone's voice, and producing **artifacts of the decision**.
-Maybe there are next steps, maybe there are action items, maybe there's simply a record of the decision: the key is that something has been produced that is clear and well-communicated to anyone who needs it.
+Someone needs to be **accountable** for the decision that's being made.
+In a company dynamic with well-defined roles and responsibilities, that means the most powerful person in the room is responsible – for taking notes, facilitating discussion, including everyone's voice, and producing **recorded artifacts of the decision**.
+This could take the form of next steps, action items, or just a record of the decision: the key is that something has been produced that is clear and well-communicated to anyone who needs it.

 ### Decision Meetings: Devolution